Where to Find Samples For Your Beats: The Ultimate Guide

 This alone will supply you with hundreds of tracks to choose from.

-But there’s just one tiny problem… Since anybody can upload music, sometimes you’ll encounter random videos.
+But there’s just one tiny problem… Since anybody can upload music, sometimes you’ll encounter random samples.

 Reddit